-- 10. From the Add-On Product Installation window, click on the Add button and then click Next button to continue. - 11.
+- 10. From the Add-On Product Installation window, click on the Add button and then click the Next button to continue. - 11.
 From the Add-On Product Media window, click on the CD button and then the Next button to continue.

-Installation of Add-on Products (especially SGI ProPack 5 SP1)
+Installation of Add-on Products (especially SGI ProPack 5 SP2)

-- 12. Replace the SLES10 DVD with the SGI ProPack 5 SP1 CD when prompted and from the Insert the Add-on Product DVD screen and then click on the Continue button to continue. - 13.
+- 12. Remove and replace the SLES10 SP1 DVD with the SGI ProPack 5 SP2 CD when prompted and then from the Insert the Add-on Product DVD screen, click on the Continue button to continue. - 13.
 From the Import Untrusted GnuPG Key screen as shown in Figure 2-7, click on the Import button to import the SGI Key into YaST.